 There are 31 primary health networks who have been established to lead improvements to the quality and delivery of primary health care.

 Primary health networks will align with local hospital networks to drive efficiencies and better direct health funding to the delivery of frontline health care services.
 In NSW, ten primary health networks align to twelve local health districts.
-See the boundary maps
+See the

 To deliver truly integrated care requires a strong collaborative partnership between primary health networks and local health districts, to collectively improve the health and wellbeing for the local community.Integrated care supports a strong collaboration approach for primary health networks and local health districts to work in partnership on improving the health and wellbeing for the local community.
 The Ministry of Health provides ongoing support through a collaborative governance model to lead on a range of key activities that support local engagement and integration.